Deb Lavender: Political career

 Lavender's political career began in 2006 as an intern for Missouri State Representative Barbara Fraser.
 Lavender ran for office the first time in 2008 as the unsuccessful Democratic candidate vying for the Missouri State Representative District-90 seat against Republican incumbent Rick Stream.
 In the next two general elections, 2010 and 2012 Lavender also lost to Stream.

 On her fourth try, she was elected to the District-90 State House of Representatives seat in 2014.
 She was unopposed in her party's 2014 primary election and went on to defeat Republican Gina Jaksetic in the general election.
 Lavender was elected for a second term in 2016, winning against Republican Mark Milton.
 She was unopposed in that 2016 Democratic primary.
 In 2018, Lavender was again unopposed in her party's primary, and ran unopposed in the general election to continue for a third term as the State Representative in District-90.

-After her unsuccessful run for Missouri Senate District 15, she moved to a new home a few miles west in the city of Manchester, and then ran for the House for a fourth time, winning in 2022.
-Because of term limits, this will be her last term in the House.
+After Lavender's unsuccessful run for Missouri Senate in District 15, she ran for election to the Missouri House of Representatives to represent District 98 and won in the general election on November 8, 2022.
+She assumed office on January 4, 2023, leaving office on January 8, 2025.